son-n-pham/drillcost/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-DrillCost Pro is a sophisticated web application designed for drilling engineers to compare different drill bit strategies and determine the most cost-effective approach for drilling well intervals.
+DrillCost is a sophisticated web application designed for drilling engineers to compare different drill bit strategies and determine the most cost-effective approach for drilling well intervals.
 The tool performs comprehensive simulations that account for bit costs, drilling rates, trip times, and operational expenses to identify optimal drilling scenarios.

 ## 🎯 Purpose